POWERFLEX suspension bushes are designed, in general, to be fitted by a home mechanic without the necessity for special tools.

 To measure your Anti-Roll bar, there are two recommended methods.

-By placing the open end of the spanner over the ARB, you can gauge the size by simply moving up and down on the size until you find one that fits closely.
+By placing the open end of the spanner over the ARB and to the side of the rubber bush, you can gauge the size by simply moving up and down on the size until you find one that fits closely.
 Whatever the size of the spanner is the size of the ARB bush that you’d require.
 Simple!

 Contact Us for all your bush suspension solutions